-Workforce management is absolutely essential for increasing construction efficiency.
+Workforce planning and management is absolutely essential for increasing construction efficiency.
 Of course, it’s not the only thing that matters, though.

 Procurement and supply-chain management are two additional areas in which consultants have identified a need for progress.
 For many companies, the COVID-19 pandemic has been a particularly stark reminder of how important it is to develop risk management procedures, improve relationships with suppliers, and identify outsourcing opportunities.

-This falls under the broader umbrella of construction resource management, which we’ve written an extensive guide about here.
+This falls under the broader umbrella of construction resource management, which we’ve written an extensive guide about.

 #5.
 Get everybody on the same page

 Communication hangups are a common cause of lost productivity in construction companies – particularly those in which digitization has stalled.
 Among the many benefits of using resource management software is that workers operate from a single source of truth, limiting the potential for miscommunication.

 Read this article for some tips on getting your entire team to embrace data and build a culture around establishing single sources of truth where needed.

 #6.
 Implement appropriate incentives